Free Website Content - Innovative Business Use of RSS as

 can easily be distributed in a feed enclosure.
 The added

-benefit is that presenters using Power Pointâ„¢ will not
+benefit is that presenters using Power Pointâ„¢ will

-that reads RSS feeds.
+handheld that reads RSS feeds.

 3. Video - Video or streaming

 video are both possible via the enclosure field.
-Have lectures
+Have

-4. Audio - Audio content does
+4. Audio - Audio content

-or editorials.
+talk shows or editorials.

 5. Images - Imagine realtors

-using the enclosure field to display photos of homes to
+using the enclosure field to display photos of homes

-6. Downloads - Consider an information
+6. Downloads - Consider

-technology department in a large corporation conducting
+an information technology department in a large corporation

-proprietary software updates, including executables or zip
+conducting proprietary software updates, including executables

-the software at a convenient time.
+to update the software at a convenient time.

 Feedreaders are playing catch- up